 The most successful people have an underlying motivation to their goals.
 They want to be successful but many of them have a “because” in there.
 Such as “I want to be successful because I want to be able to spend more time with my family.”

-Part Two: Break down the big goal into smaller bites.
+Step Two: Break down the big goal into smaller bites.

 Look at how you can break down your overarching goal into monthly, weekly and daily tasks.
 This way, you can achieve success bit by bit, and see progress.
 Seeing progress is a great motivator to keep you pushing forward!

-Part Three: Use deadlines for yourself.
+Step Three: Use deadlines for yourself.

 Once you’ve created the goals that are going to move you in the direction that you want to go, you’ll want to reinforce them.
-Look over them once a day.
+Review them once a day.
 Put them in front of you to remind yourself that even if you don’t see huge changes overnight, these changes are happening as you reach these actionable goals.